 Walking to Lose Weight

 A good rule of thumb is that you should select clothing that wicks moisture away from your body.
-Doing so will keep you cool when it is hot and keep you warm when it is cold.You should start with a underlayer made from synthetic material.
-Wicking shirts are very popular and can be found in nearly every store that sells sporting goods.
+Doing so will keep you cool when it is hot and keep you warm when it is cold.You should start with a under layer made from synthetic material.
+Wicking shirts are very popular and you can find them in nearly every store that sells sporting goods.
 You should avoid using cotton as the layer that is closest to your skin, especially if you are layering for warmth.

 Will a Pedometer help me Reach my Goals for Walking to Lose Weight?

 Pedometers are electronic devices that measure how many steps you have taken over a period of time.
-They can be incorporated into watches, phones, or other portable devices.
-Some are worn around your wrist, while others clip to your waist band at your hip.
-Some are worn on a lanyard around your neck and some are affixed to your shoes.
+We can incorporate them into watches, phones, or other portable devices.
+Some you wear around your wrist, while others you clip to your waist band at your hip.
+Some you wear on a lanyard around your neck and some affix to your shoes.
 It is not necessary to use a pedometer to enjoy walking as a fitness activity, but many find them handy and useful.
 If you do have one, many people find that tracking their progress is a good motivator when Walking to Lose Weight.
 Some have apps where you can share your activity and compete against others.